 You can then use this info to have more clarity about which search terms lead to engaged visitors, and which don’t.

 The two reports you want to look at in Google Analytics are:

 - Keywords: the keywords you’re targeting in AdWords.
 Find this report by going to Aquisition > AdWords > Keywords

 - Search Queries: the specific search query that triggered a keyword you’re bidding on.
 Find this report by going to Aquisition > AdWords > Search Queries

-Third: Use PPC data to inform page titles, meta descriptions and content
+Third: Use PPC ads and keyword data to inform page titles, meta descriptions and content

 What works for PPC often works for SEO.

 The PPC ads that get most clicks and drive the most conversions are a good starting point for creating attractive page titles and meta descriptions, as well as content for the pages that you want to rank organically.